 Is the premium you pay for Leica gear really worth what you get?
 For me, yes.
 But let me explain that you will not get 100% better image quality over your other gear.
 In the end, a much lower priced camera will also get you the same composition and essence in your photograph.
 Think of the camera as a tool for your artistic vision, you can be creative and the tool is a way to stencil your lines.

-I have been reviewing Leica, Carl Zeiss, Canon, Nikon, Sigma and Voigtlander lenses lately and passing my findings to the online community.
+I have been reviewing Leica, Carl Zeiss, Canon, Nikon, Sigma and Voigtlander lenses for years and passing my findings to the online community.
 So, let me start now with this comparison:

 The lenses I will be reviewing here can be purchased at amazon below:

 The Voigtlander Nokton 50mm f/1.1 is bigger, feels solid and looks nice mounted on the camera.
 I find the Nokton and 7artisans are easier to focus than my Summilux, this is because the bigger barrel makes it easier to turn.
 The aperture ring is nice and solid and the focusing barrel smooth like any nice manual lens.
 The 7artisans is almost the same but has no clicks on the aperture ring.

 Here are some images that compare side by side of two of the lenses.

 One of the things you will notice (besides sharpness, contrast and color) is the type of blurred backgrounds you get from the Summilux.
 They are softer and more natural vs the bokeh found on the Nokton which seems to render harsher outer lines.

 Here, at the same aperture.
 We can see some differences.
 Click on the images to enlarge.
 If you close the aperture on both lenses, they start to look more similar but even at f/8 the Summilux will always have the advantage on color, contrast, definition, aberrations, flare and background blur.